Payment reminder messages: 18 text and email templates

 1. Type /snippets into the message box of any text message thread, then press Enter.

-3. Name your snippet and type out the text message template you want to use.
+3. Name your snippet and type out your sample text message for a payment reminder.

 2. Schedule your payment reminders